jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/20 - Fables, Vol. 20 Camelot.md

 <!--more-->

-It's a dark story as we oftentimes see with this series while at the same time feels like it's spinning it's wheels, much like {{< goodreads book="Fables, Vol. 19: Snow White" >}}.
+It's a dark story as we oftentimes see with this series while at the same time feels like it's spinning it's wheels, much like [[Fables, Vol. 19: Snow White]]().
 I guess there are only two left in the main series?

 Spoilers/pictures: